 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 So this is a horizontal slice through the building.
 These symbols here with the polyline following down from there are saying if you want to look at the building section that is cut through the building right here, go look on sheet A4.1, look at image 2.
-So what I'm going to do very quickly is I'm just going to zoom back, and then I'll tab down, and you can see that here is sheet A4.1.
+So what I'm going to do very quickly is zoom back, then I'll scroll down, and you can see that here is sheet A4.1.
 I have image 1, and I have image 2.
-So these pages are vertical slices through the building cut at particular locations.
+These pages are vertical slices through the building, cut at specific locations.
 So again, if I go back to my basement plan, you can see that I have three vertical sections and two horizontal sections.

 These horizontal sections we call longitudinal sections because they're the longer part of the building.
-We call these other sections transverse because they're going through the shorter part of the building.
-So again, I have the floor plan.
+We refer to these other sections as transverse because they go through the shorter part of the building.
+Once again, I have the floor plan.

-We've come in through the garage.
+We've entered through the garage.
 We understand dimensions.
 We have the keynotes.

 I come into the mudroom.
 I go up a couple of steps, and I'm now at this hallway meeting area.
 I have an elevator shaft over here.

-What you can see is that I also have a callout that says 1 over D7.2.
+You can also see that I have a callout that says 1 over D7.2.
 So I have the symbol.
 I have the lines that are connecting to a heavier polyline that goes around the elevator shaft.
-What this symbol is saying is that when I want to see the enlarged plan of this area, to go to image 1 on page D7.2.
+This symbol indicates that to view the enlarged plan of this area, go to image 1 on page D7.2.